MetalnAlloys/mlops-test/README.md

 2. Proxy
-- Nginx as a reverse proxy (See `nginx/nginx.conf`).
+- Nginx as a reverse proxy for all microservices
-- `/prometheus` to Prometheus server
-- `/grafana` to the Grafana dashboard
-- All other requests are proxied to the django backend at port 8000

 3. Monitoring/Observability